 Real Estate News

-BEIRUT (AP) — The Latest on the conflict in Syria (all times local):
+ISTANBUL (AP) — The Latest on the arrest of Istanbul nightclub gunman (all times local):

 A man was filmed jumping from a hijacked EgyptAir plane cockpit window shortly before the hijacker surrendered.